mdn/content/files/en-us/web/api/document/browsingtopics/index.md

 ### Return value

-A {{jsxref("Promise")}} that fulfills with an array of up to three objects representing the current user's top topics of interest for the current observing domain.
+A {{jsxref("Promise")}} that fulfills with an array of up to three objects representing the current user's selected topics for the last three epochs.
 Each object contains the following properties:

 - `configVersion`
   - : A string identifying the algorithm (other than the model part) used to calculate the topic.